Skip to main content

 In February 2018, a Work and Holiday Visa arrangement entered into effect.

 Austria is an attractive destination for Australian artists and musicians.
-In addition to Australians being members of internationally acclaimed music institutions such as the Vienna Philharmonic Orchestra and the State Opera, Australian groups such as the Australian Chamber Orchestra perform regularly in Austria.
-Australian artists and technologists regularly participate in the Ars Electronica Festival which focuses on new media art.
+In addition to Australians being members of internationally acclaimed music institutions such as the Vienna Philharmonic Orchestra and the State Opera, Australian orchestras regularly perform in Austria.
+In 2025, the Australian Youth Orchestra with First Nations didgeridoo player William Barton performed at Musikverein Vienna, one of the most prestigious concert halls in the world.
+Australian artists and technologists regularly participate in the annual Ars Electronica Festival, which focuses on new media art.

 Back to top